redFrik/udk18-Discrete_Structures/udk171214/README.md

 ![05multiple](05multiple.png?raw=true "05multiple")

-modify the code and play with the particle system in the prefab (stop first before trying to make changes). also try setting 'Simulation Space' to 'World' ('Local' works better here i think). change the prefab's material etc etc.
+modify the code and play with the particle system in the prefab (stop first before trying to make changes). also try setting 'Simulation Space' to 'World' (though 'Local' works better here i think). change the prefab's material etc etc.

 links
 ==